 Responsible staff should receive training on the UB Red Flags Identity Theft Prevention Program and their department’s Red Flags Rule Procedures.
 The departmental Red Flags Rule Contact Person is responsible for maintaining documentation on training, including the employee’s name, title, and date training occurred.

 6. Monitor Service Providers

-- have identity theft prevention policies and procedures in
+- Have identity theft prevention policies and procedures in place

 7. Update the Program and the Departmental Red Flags Rule Procedures

-- new procedures for detecting, mitigating, and preventing
+- New procedures for detecting, mitigating, and preventing identity theft

-- changes in the types of Covered Accounts maintained by the department
+- Changes in the types of Covered Accounts maintained by the department

 - Changes in business and service provider arrangements